 Cenote Tamcach-Ha is a deep underground cavern with two fun jumping platforms at 5 & 10 meters high.
 Cenote Multun-Ha is a bit further away in the jungle and boasts a large wooden deck.

-The entrance fee for each cenote is 75 pesos ($4 USD).
+The entrance fee for each cenote is 100 pesos ($5 USD), not included the Coba ruins entrance fee.
 They are a wonderful way to cool off after a hot day exploring Coba ruins Mexico!

 Coba Ruins Tour